qrzn23/min/wip/confessions/content.md

 It is unlawful to speak of the supreme sacrament.
 It was such, as the following entry shows, that I found it hard to believe that I had been permitted to partake of it.
 I will confine myself to the description of some of the ancillary phenomena.

-Oct.
+> Oct.
 9 Tested new ritual and behold it was very good!
 Thanked gods and sacrificed for — In the “thanksgiving and sacrifices for … ” I did get rid of everything but the Holy Exalted One, and must have held Him for a minute or two.
 I did.
 I am sure I did.
-Such is the fragmentary account[2] of what was then the greatest event of Fra.
+Such is the fragmentary account^[Captain Fuller's.] of what was then the greatest event of Fra.
 P.'s career.
 Yet this is an account of the highest trances — of Shivadarshana itself, as we know from other sources.
 The “vision” (to use still the name become totally inadequate) appears to have had three main points in its Atmadarshana stage —

 1. The Universal Peacock.